The Best Time to Travel to Iceland According to Your Goals

 Best time: September to March

-The long nights and dark skies create the ideal conditions to witness the green and purple curtains dancing above your head.
-Your best chances are in January and February when the nights are longest and clearest.
+The long nights and dark skies create ideal conditions to see the green and purple curtains dance overhead.
+Your best chances are in January and February, when the nights are longest and clearest.

 If you want to experience the midnight sun